 1/4 Tsp Black

--Once the veggies are softened and the mixture is well coated in seasonings, add the tomato sauce, tomato paste and corn starch (which helps with thickening).
+- Once the veggies are softened and the mixture is well coated in seasonings, add the tomato sauce, tomato paste and corn starch (which helps with thickening).
 You could also use diced tomatoes instead of sauce.
-If your mixture is too dry, gradually add 1-2 cups of chicken broth (always the unsalted kind) or water until you are happy with the consistency.

 I really love my Le Creuset Dutch Oven.
 It is definitely an item that I consider to be a bit of a splurge, but it has become a staple in my kitchen.
 It is very versatile, so I honestly find myself getting a ton of use out of it.
 In the three months I’ve had it, I have used it to cook chili, sauce, chicken pot pie, soups and stew.
 It has been really easy to clean, but I do make an extra effort to follow the manufacture cleaning instructions to keep it in tip-top shape.

 Disclaimer: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 All opinions/recommendations are my own.